quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 First we specify how a Hiero network will charge, throttle, and execute EVM hooks.
 The execution section details how the EVM transaction for a hook differs from the EVM transaction of a top-level contract call.
-(Non-EVM hook programming models would need their own specifications.)
+(Non-EVM hook programming models would need their own specifications in new HIPs.)

 The protobuf API for hooks in general, and EVM hooks in particular, follows in later sections.